 - Nurse whenever you can—Nurse frequently when you are with your baby to maintain your milk supply.

-- Remember that medication can affect your breast milk and your baby—Talk to your doctor before taking prescription and over-the-counter medication, as well as herbs and supplements.
+- Remember that medication can affect your breast milk and your baby—Talk to your healthcare provider before taking prescription and over-the-counter medication, as well as herbs and supplements.